jchristopher/attachments/readme.txt

 5. Drag and drop to sort

 == Changelog ==

+= 3.0.4 =
+* Fixed an issue that prevented the choosing of a Featured Image for a Custom Post Type if Attachments was activated
+* Attachments now only enqueues its assets on edit screens that actually utilize Attachments
+* Fixed a potential JavaScript error triggered when a 'thumbnail' image size was not available
+* Prevented incorrect usage of dashes used in CPT names for post_type argument when registering Attachments instances (fixes an integration issue with WP e-Commerce)
+* Prevented re-running of migration process to avoid duplicates (e.g. on browser reload)

 = 3.0.3 =
 * Fixed an issue that prevented defining a post ID when retrieving Attachments outside The Loop